steveatkin/Subtitler/README.md

 ## Prerequistes
 In order to be able to use these utilities, make sure you have [ffmpeg](http://www.ffmpeg.org) installed on your system (including all necessary encoding libraries such as libmp3lame or libx264).

-The `subtitler` Generator uses the [fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg) package and this package requires that you have a version greater than 0.9 of ffmpeg be installed.
+The `subtitler` generator uses the [fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg) package and this package requires that you have a version greater than 0.9 of ffmpeg be installed.
 The fluent-ffmpeg package will call `ffmpeg` and `ffprobe` so you need to have these in your `PATH` or set in the `FFMPEG_PATH` environment variable and the `FFPROBE_PATH` environment variable.
 The `subtitler` utility will be creating .mp3 files so you must have the `libmp3lame` code installed on your system.

 You must also establish an [IBM Bluemix](https://console.bluemix.net/registration/?Target=https%3A//idaas.iam.ibm.com/idaas/oidc/endpoint/default/authorize%3Fresponse_type%3Dcode%26client_id%3DtkM810HLsH%26state%3D001503942815445TM22MNlNu%26redirect_uri%3Dhttps%253A%252F%252Flogin.ng.bluemix.net%252Foidcclient%252Fredirect%252FtkM810HLsH%26scope%3Dopenid) account and create service instances for [Watson Speech to Text](https://console.bluemix.net/catalog/services/speech-to-text?env_id=ibm:yp:us-south) and [Globalization Pipeline](https://console.bluemix.net/catalog/services/globalization-pipeline?env_id=ibm:yp:us-south).